edwarddramirez/derivative-tinygp/README.md

 # derivative-tinygp
-Summary notebooks using derivative gaussian processes with tinygp.
+Summary notebooks implementing derivative gaussian processes with `tinygp`.
 Building from the `tinygp` tutorial on [Derivative Observations & Pytree Data][1], we implement a 2D derivative gaussian process, perform SVI with 1D derivative gaussian processes, and perform SVI using 2D derivative gaussian processes.

 **Note:** The first three notebooks are instructional.
 The latter two are inefficient and unrefined.
 But, they were added anyways for reference.
+Better versions of those two notebooks may be added in the future.

 # Notebooks
 1. `01_1d_deriv_gp.ipynb`: 1D Derivative Gaussian Process